AsmundSchei/ThirdpersonShooter/README.md

 Known bugs:
 Ammo empties if swithing to auto shooting mode
+You have to press P twice to open pause menu

 Special thanks to Matt Aspland, Jason, Reid, Virtus DevSquad, Dave (From EvilEyeGames), Reuben Wards and Ryan Laley